Sunday, July 9, 2017

 But there is more.

 Red Baron still owns an HP-35.
 This was Hewlett-Packard's and the world's first scientific pocket calculator with trigonometric and exponential functions.
-The HP-35 used Reversed Polish Notation in a stroke of genius* and was sold in 1972 for U$ 395, at that time a small fortune that CERN paid.
+The HP-35 used Reverse Polish Notation in a stroke of genius* and was sold in 1972 for U$ 395, at that time a small fortune that CERN paid.

 *RPN always means one keystroke less than the classical notation

 The HP-35 meant a significant breakthrough in radiation protection.
-When calculating Curies into Becquerels, we used slide rules but getting the order of magnitude right was another story, e.g., 1 μCi = 37 kBq.
+When calculating Curies into Becquerels, we used slide rules, but getting the order of magnitude right was another story, e.g., 1 μCi = 37 kBq.

 No comments: